abeelen/powspec/docs/powspec/index.rst

 Powspec Documentation
 *********************

-The powspec package provides function to compute power and cross spectral density of 2D arrays.
+The powspec package provides functions to compute power and cross spectral density of 2D arrays.
 Units are properly taken into account

 Quick start